Morgan Kibby: M83

-White Sea
+White Sea and solo career

 Kibby has embarked on a solo project since touring with M83, called White Sea, which is a translation of her name.
 Her first track, a remix of Solid Gold's "Synchronize", first appeared on her MySpace.
 A second track titled "Overdrawn" was released to her MySpace in March, revealing a new musical direction for Kibby.
 On September 30, a new track, "Mountaineer", became available for free download on the RCRD LBL website.
 An EP, This Frontier, was released on October 5, 2010, which she later described as 'a little scattered.
 Lots of disco references for the guitars.
 Still all layered with big, thick, '70s and '80s synths'.
 Since the release of This Frontier, Kibby focused on remixing tracks for other artists and developing her style.
 The self-produced In Cold Blood, Kibby's first full-length album, was released in May 2014 via Crush Music and Songs Publishing, and features songs co-written with Greg Kurstin and Mark Ronson.
 She described it as a break-up record where she "had to express myself through my music.
 It was the only way to purge myself of this extreme grief and loss".
 The album was toured as support to The Naked and Famous.

-After In Cold Blood she has released a series of singles under a new maxim to share music freely with her fans, without the need for EPs or albums.
+After In Cold Blood she has released a series of singles under a new maxim to share music freely, without the need for EPs or albums.
 Upon the release of the fourth of these singles, "Arcadia" (2016), she announced she would be releasing these singles with accompanying video components, starting with "Arcadia".
-She also composed the soundtrack for Eva Husson's Bang Gang in 2016 and featured on Big Data's song, "The Business of Emotion" (2015).
+She also composed the soundtrack for Eva Husson's Bang Gang in 2016. and featured on Big Data's song "The Business of Emotion" (2015).